Creatide/Text-Generator-LSTM/README.md

 TRAIN_PATIENCE = 6
 MONITOR_METRIC = 'val_loss'
 ```
-**Here are some notes that I've gathered while studying about training parameters:**
+**Some "Rule of Thumb" notes that I've gathered while studying about training parameters:**

 * **SEQUENCE_LENGTH**: The length of the input sequences used for training the model.
 This should be set to a value that makes sense for your data.
 In general, shorter sequences will make the model train faster but may result in lower accuracy, while longer sequences may take longer to train but may result in higher accuracy.
 A good rule of thumb is to start with a sequence length of 64-128 and adjust as needed.